 Winter Reads - Adult Reading Program

-If you are interested in finding “the best” of 2017, check out these lists: Library Journal, Publisher's Weekly, Goodreads, Library Reads, New York Times, MN Public Radio, and the Minneapolis Star Tribune.
+If you are interested in finding “the best” of 2020, check out these lists: Library Journal, Publisher's Weekly, Book Riot, Esquire, New York Times, Goodreads, and National Public Radio.